Sylvia Sky, M.A., is an experienced astrologer and author of "Sun Sign Confidential: The Dark Side of all 12 Zodiac Signs."

 "Arabella" says a love spell is psychic energy that manipulates fate or hopes to.
 “Reuniting Love” and “Binding Love” (commitment) are her most popular spells; "binding spells" "bind" lovers "forever."
 This rather hints that what she offers, and what you pay for, is a fairy tale.

-Spells begin working instantly, her site says, but results might take weeks or months because the spell starts at the root of the problem.
+Spells begin working instantly, her site says, but results might take weeks or months because the spell starts out working at the root of the problem.
 There are no refunds because, she says, people are in too much of a rush to see results.
 Arabella's spells are costly, topping out with a DNA Love Spell ("activate 12 strands of DNA within your astral body along with your lover's astral body") priced at £800.00, or $1080 USD.

 "Arabella" works solely by email.
 The site used to say that “phone communication would lead to unwelcome time wasters; at least with emails I can spot the time wasters instantly.”
 One abusive reply called the prospective client a time-waster.
 Even if she was, that doesn’t merit a crude outburst from someone whose website says "she" cares.